moleculerjs/site/source/docs/broker.md

 | `reconnected` | `Boolean` | Is reconnected? |

 ### `$node.updated`
-The broker send this event if it has received an INFO message from node, i.e. changed the service list on the node.
+The broker sends this event when it has received an INFO message from a node, i.e. changed the service list on the node.

 **Parameters**